Sesame Logo

 Erenumab has been shown to cause some side effects.
 Talk to your health care provider if these adverse reactions do not go away within a few days.

-Common side effects reported from erenumab use include:
+Common side effects reported from erenumab (Aimovig) use include:

 • Redness or irritation at the injection site